Trevor-FanshaweC/UMS_CMS_ref/README.md

 Back end runs on PDO with a procedural approach - no OOP, just functions and a very basic routing implementaion (if you can even call it routing)

+#### TODOs:
+- implement Docker
-####TODOs: implement Docker, move the Fetch API functionality to an external file and then re-import
+- move the Fetch API functionality to an external file and then re-import
 - change the strategy to async / await instead of callbacks

 ## Requirements: